Mithraeum/mithraeum-core-public/docs/generated/core/World.md

-_Allows caller to be only mighty creator or reward pool_
+_Only mighty creator or reward pool modifier
+Modifier is calling internal function in order to reduce contract size_